 Role of the learner: 3 teachers, who after phase 1 put themselves at the lowest level, indicated a shift towards a higher level.
 One teacher reporting a shift from level 2 "Enrich" to level 5 "Empower" stated that in phase 1 "learners used tools and resources only with the teacher".
 During phase 2 "tools and resources were more independently used by learners".
 Another pilot teacher from Ireland agreed that there had been "more flexibility to allow for ownership of their learning" in phase 2 and noted a shift from level 3 "Enhance" to level 5 "Empower".
-Another pilot teacher from level 3 "Enhance" to level 5 "Empower".
-Another pilot teacher from level 3 "Enhance" to level 5 "Empower".
+Another pilot teacher from Austria states: "Pupils are now even more self-organised and they are more capable of working in teams".